openhab/openhab-addons/bundles/org.openhab.binding.hue/doc/readme_v2.md

 In addition to regular rooms and zones, there is a 'super' `zone` that allows you to control all of the lights in the system.

 All things are identified by a unique Resource Identifier string that the Hue Bridge assigns to them e.g. `d1ae958e-8908-449a-9897-7f10f9b8d4c2`.
-Thus, all it needs for manual configuration is this single value like
+Thus, all it needs for manual configuration is this single value, like:

 ```java
 device officelamp "Lamp 1" @ "Office" [ resourceId="d1ae958e-8908-449a-9897-7f10f9b8d4c2" ]